Küzdelem a létért: Production

 Bela Lugosi was billed as Arisztid Olt in the film and it was his final film for Star Studios.
-The film is one of the few Hungarian films featuring actor Bela Lugosi known to exist in 2021.
+The film is one of the few Hungarian films featuring Lugosi known to exist in 2021.
 Only a fragment of the film is available.

 Release

 Küzdelem a létért was previewed on July 16, 1918 at the Mozgókép-Otthon in Budapest, before being released on September 22, 1918.